rajch/LBCC-book/chapter6.md

  Languages can be further classified into even more focused paradigms such _procedural_ and _object oriented_.
 Also, there is an entire other tree of non-imperative paradigms, starting with _declarative programming_, and specializing further into _functional programming_, _logic programming_ and so on.
 But let's not get into that discussion now.

-Most people are used to the imperative paradigm, and more specifically structured programmaing.
+Most people are used to the imperative paradigm, and more specifically structured programming.
 Thus, our language (called SIC, remember?) will also be a structured, imperative one.

 ## Making a statement